JulianCedric/the-lessen-plan-com-frontend/README.md

 App Overview:

+WHAT IS TheLessenPlan?
+TheLessenPlan is an app that helps users build the habits they need to get the results they want.

+PREMISE:
+Everybody wants a transformation, right?

+Everybody wants a radical improvement, rapid success.

+But we fail to realize that small habits and little choices are transforming us everyday already.

+That these times when you make a choice that is slightly better or slightly worse, 1% better or 1% worse, that these things compound over time.

+Habits are the compound interest of self-improvement.

+And so, if you can learn to master those, then you can make time work for you rather than against you, right?

+Good habits make time your ally.

+Bad habits make time your enemy.

+TheLessenPlan is an app that helps you build the habits you need to get the results you want.

+--
+DRAFTS:

 TheLessenPlan introduces users to a system for continuous self-improvement that focuses on helping them do less of what isn't working so that they can do more of what is.

 How It Works: